 Out-of-State Licenses Recognized in Wisconsin

-The Wisconsin Department of Justice (DOJ) is required to conduct a survey of other states to establish a list of states that issue a Concealed Carry Weapon (CCW) permit under requirements substantially similar to Wisconsin law.
-This includes that the holder chose to submit to a background check that is comparable to the type of background check that DOJ is required to conduct for Wisconsin licensees.
-The Wisconsin background check includes two components: (1) a criminal history record search; and (2) a search of the National Instant Criminal Background Check System (NICS) operated by the Federal Bureau of Investigation.
+The Wisconsin Department of Justice (Wisconsin DOJ) is required to conduct a survey of other states to establish a list of states that issue a Concealed Carry Weapon (CCW) permit under requirements substantially similar to Wisconsin law.
+This includes that the holder chose to submit to a background check that is comparable to the type of background check that Wisconsin DOJ is required to conduct for Wisconsin licensees.

 A search of the NICS database is required because it contains information on people who are prohibited from receiving or possessing firearms by federal or state law.

-Any person who is at least 21 years of age, who is not a Wisconsin resident, and who holds a valid concealed carry permit issued by any of the states on DOJ’s list, will be recognized in Wisconsin as an out-of-state licensee.
+Any person who is at least 21 years of age, who is not a Wisconsin resident, and who holds a valid concealed carry permit issued by any of the states on Wisconsin DOJ’s list, will be recognized in Wisconsin as an out-of-state licensee.
 An out-of-state licensee is permitted to carry a concealed handgun in Wisconsin while abiding by Wisconsin laws governing the carrying of a concealed weapon.

 A Wisconsin resident must have a Wisconsin CCW license in order to carry in Wisconsin, even if that individual holds a valid CCW license from another state.